lizmat/articles/migrating-perl-to-raku-12.md

 An easy workaround would be to inhibit pre-compilation of a module in Raku:
 ```
 # Raku
-no precompilation; # this compilation unit should not be pre-compiled
+# this compilation unit should not be pre-compiled
+no precompilation;
 ```
 However, pre-compilation has several advantages that you don't want to dismiss easily:
 - Data structure setup has to be done just once.
 If you have data structures that must be set up each time a module is loaded, you can do it once when a module is pre-compiled.
 This may be a huge time- and CPU saver if the module is loaded often.
 - It can load modules much faster.
 Because it doesn't need to parse any source code, a pre-compiled module loads much faster than one that's compiled over and over again.
 A prime example is the core setting of Rakudo — the part that is written in Raku.
 This consists of a 68 KLOC/2.3MB source files (generated from many separate source files for maintainability).
 It takes about a minute to compile this source file during Rakudo installation.
 It takes about 125 milliseconds to load this pre-compiled code at Rakudo startup.
-This is almost a 500x speed boost!
+This is almost a **500x** speed boost!

 Some other features of Perl and Raku that implicitly use `BEGIN` functionality have the same caveat.
 Take this example where we want a constant `DEBUG` to have either the value of the environment variable `DEBUG` or, if that is not available, the value 0:
 ```